TayouVR/MinecraftLauncherComparison/PersonalWebsite/input/index.md

 - Modloader support means a way to install the modloader through the launcher directly, without downloading it separately.
 - CurseForge blocked downloads: CurseForge offers creators on the platform the option to opt out of downloads from 3rd party platforms as a means to ensure ad revenue is generated when downloading content.
 Platforms need to work around that restriction to properly support CurseForge content.

-For a better view of the entire table at once you can go here: http://mc-launcher.tayou.org/
-Note: the theme is quite ugly and I will hopefully get around to choosing/making a appropriate jekyll theme at some point.

 <hr>

 Note: This list is maintained mostly by me and random contributions.
 Data will inevitably get outdated over time and I always welcome any updates and corrections.